LambdaTest/Cypress-Cloud/README.md

   ```bash
   lambdatest-cypress init
   ```
-## Running Your First Cypress Test On LambdaTest Platform
+## Running Your First Cypress Test On LambdaTest

 >**Test Scenario**: To demonstrate Cypress testing on LambdaTest, we will use the Cypress Kitchen Sink Example.